-Copyright © 2015 by Maria Litvin, Gary Litvin, and Skylight Publishing
+Copyright © 2022 by Maria Litvin, Gary Litvin, and Skylight Publishing

-This material is provided to you as a supplement to the book Java Methods, third AP edition You may print out one copy for personal use and for face-to-face teaching for each copy of the Java Methods book that you own or receive from your school.
+This material is provided to you as a supplement to the book Java Methods, fourth AP edition You may print out one copy for personal use and for face-to-face teaching for each copy of the Java Methods book that you own or receive from your school.
 You are not authorized to publish or distribute this document in any form without our permission.
 You are not permitted to post this document on the Internet.
-Feel free to create Internet links to this document's URL on our web site from your web pages, provided this document won't be displayed in a frame surrounded by advertisement or material unrelated to teaching AP\ Computer Science or Java.
+Feel free to create Internet links to this document's URL from your web pages, provided this document won't be displayed in a frame surrounded by advertisement or material unrelated to teaching AP Computer Science or Java.
 You are not permitted to remove or modify this copyright notice.

-Library of Congress Control Number: 2014922396
+Library of Congress Control Number: 2021944689

-ISBN 978-0-9824775-6-4
+ISBN 978-0-9972528-2-8